frida/frida-website/_posts/2018-05-05-frida-11-0-released.markdown

 - core: better child gating API coverage on Windows
 - python: 2.7 binaries for Linux are no longer broken when installed from PyPI

+### Changes in 11.0.8

+- core: fix race resulting in crash on system session setup on some platforms
+- python: fix deadlock on interpreter shutdown

 ### EOF

 So that's about it.
 If you didn't read about the Frida 10.8 release that